SS Maheno: World War I

 During World War I Maheno was converted into a hospital ship using money raised by an appeal by the Earl of Liverpool, the Governor-General.
-It was fitted with eight wards and two operating theatres, and had a medical team consisting of five doctors and 61 orderlies from the Army Medical Corps, a matron, thirteen nursing sisters, from the newly formed New Zealand Army Nursing Service and chaplains.
-In accordance with Article 5 of the 1899 Hague Convention it was repainted white overall, with a broad green stripe along its sides, and large red crosses on the sides and funnels.
+She was fitted with eight wards and two operating theatres, and had a medical team consisting of five doctors and 61 orderlies from the Army Medical Corps, a matron, thirteen nursing sisters, from the newly formed New Zealand Army Nursing Service and chaplains.
+In accordance with Article 5 of the 1899 Hague Convention she was repainted white overall, with a broad green stripe along her sides, and large red crosses on the sides and funnels.

 HMNZHS Maheno arrived at Moudros, the naval base of the Gallipoli Campaign, on 25 August 1915, and the next day was off ANZAC Cove, loading casualties from the Battle of Hill 60.
-Over the next three months, it carried casualties from Gallipoli to Malta.
+Over the next three months, she carried casualties from Gallipoli to Malta.
 They were cared for by members of the New Zealand Army Nursing Service including Evelyn Brooke.
 Maheno arrived back at New Zealand on 1 January 1916 to refit, then returned to Egypt in February to collect patients for transport back to New Zealand.
-It then sailed to the UK, arriving at Southampton on 3 July 1916, just after the start the Battle of the Somme.
-Until October 1916 it operated in the English Channel, returning large numbers of wounded and sick troops from the Western Front to England.
+She then sailed to the UK, arriving at Southampton on 3 July 1916, just after the start the Battle of the Somme.
+Until October 1916 she operated in the English Channel, returning large numbers of wounded and sick troops from the Western Front to England.

 Maheno sailed back to New Zealand in December 1916, and then made six more voyages between New Zealand and the British Isles, bringing back patients.
-There were criticisms of the Maheno making several trips to New Zealand to refit or to transport wounded soldiers home when most could have gone in a troopship; and also that the ship has been run by the Governor (Liverpool) as "His Exc’s pet patriotic hobby."
-The Chief Medical Officer was William Collins on its first voyage and James Elliott on its second and third voyages.
-In 1915 Collins "raised hackles by denying nurses their officer status and deluding himself that he could command the ship’s commander, the master" (Captain McLean).
-In 1917 British Major Gretton was critical of the staff and said “he (Liverpool) puts his friends on the ship when they want soft jobs”.
-The ship’s nickname is “Liverpool’s yacht”.
+There were criticisms of the Maheno making several trips to New Zealand to refit or to transport wounded soldiers home when most could have gone in a troopship; and also that the ship has been run by the governor (Liverpool) as "His Exc’s pet patriotic hobby".
+The chief medical officer was William Collins on her first voyage and James Elliott on her second and third voyages.
+In 1915, Collins "raised hackles by denying nurses their officer status and deluding himself that he could command the ship's commander, the master" (Captain McLean).
+In 1917, British Major Gretton was critical of the staff and said that Liverpool "puts his friends on the ship when they want soft jobs" and that the ship was nicknamed "Liverpool’s yacht".
 The complaint got as far as the Secretary of State for the Colonies; Liverpool said Gratton behaved like a cad.

-At the War's end in November 1918 Maheno was released from military service and returned to its business owner, whereupon resumed its commercial life.
+At the war's end in November 1918, Maheno was released from military service and returned to her business owner to resume her commercial life.